 Wrap the Bowl with Plastic Wrap

-First things first, simply wrap up your bowl with salad wrap.
+First things first, simply wrap up your bowl with plastic wrap.
 You can use any bowl that suits, however depending on the size of the bowl you may need more jute rope.

 Coat the Plastic Wrap with Mod Podge